immortal-blog/immortal-blog.github.io/docs/golang/migrate-mgo-to-qmgo.md

-# Migrate mgo to qmgo to support features such as MongoDB transactions
+# Migrate mgo to qmgo

-## Preface
+## What it qmgo

 Mgo is a convenient library for golang to operate mongodb, but it does not support the latest features of mongodb.
-The old project is written in mgo.
-If you want to migrate to the official mongo-driver, its syntax is more primitive, the usage difference is large, and the migration cost will be higher.
+My old project is written in mgo.
+If I want to migrate to the official mongo-driver, its syntax is more primitive, the usage difference is large, and the migration cost will be higher.
 I found a library called qmgo, which is based on the official mongo-driver package, but it is closer to mgo in terms of syntax and suitable for simple and rude migrations.